jmilet/Queue/README.md

 Queue is a blocking FIFO queue implemented as an Elixir process.

-It can be used like this:
+It can be used this way:

 ```Elixir
 {:ok, _pid} = Queue.start_link :queue, 20